TESE (Testicular sperm extraction) & PESA (Percutaneous epididymal sperm aspiration)

 Until this method was developed, such men were considered infertile and could not father children of their own.
 Today, many couples conceive with the assistance of TESE and ICSI at our medical center.

-The extraction procedure is performed under local or general anaesthesia.
+The extraction procedure is performed under local or general anesthesia.
 Testicular tissue is submitted to the IVF lab where it is scanned under a microscope and sperm is extracted.
 Usually, there is a small number of sperm in such a tissue sample, and some of them lack the capacity to move forward.
 Thanks to the ICSI technique, only one sperm is needed to fertilize each egg, and in most cases fertilization does occur with the development of an embryo.
 The unit is very experienced with this method, and the chances of conception are pretty good.